brizzbane/surgetrader/README.md

 ### Market Under Maintenance

 You may get errors when the profit report runs if a market is under maintenance.
-If this is the case, then when you invoke the profit report, tell it to skip certain markets.
-Let's say the market "BTC-CRW" is currently under maintenance.
-Here is how to skip it in the profit report:
+For example on January 7, 2018 the market `BTC-SHIFT` was undergoing automated maintence [as this screenshot shows](http://take.ms/Dz9Rb).
+So, when I rain the daily profit report, I got [this execution log and error](https://gist.github.com/metaperl/5bc3e5bbebf9aa9c88073511b887b6cb).
+If this is the case, then when you invoke the profit report, tell it to skip certain markets (or wait until maintenance is through).
+Here is how to skip `BTC-SHIFT` in the profit report:

-    cd ~/prg/surgetrader/src/ ; invoke profitreport -d yesterday -s CRW
+    cd ~/prg/surgetrader/src/ ; invoke profitreport -d yesterday -s SHIFT

 You can put as many markets there as you like:

-    cd ~/prg/surgetrader/src/ ; invoke profitreport -d yesterday -s "CRW NBT OK"
+    cd ~/prg/surgetrader/src/ ; invoke profitreport -d yesterday -s "SHIFT CRW NBT OK"

 ### Market Delisted